What is Temporomandibular Joint Disorder (TMD)?

 Everyday activity such as talking, yawning, chewing and swallowing all involve the TMJ.
 For the TMJ to function properly, the muscles, ligaments and bones involved in its movement must be working properly; any conditions that prevent them from doing so may cause TMD.

-TMJ stands for Temporomandibular Joint.
-This refers to the joints in the jaw responsible for comfortable movement and strength.
+Temporomandibular Joint, or TMJ, refers to the joints in the jaw responsible for comfortable movement and strength.
 Typically, when people use the term TMJ, they are referring to TMD – Temporomandibular Joint Disorder.

 This is a relatively common jaw problem that involves painful jaw movement, or in extreme cases, barely being able to move the jaw at all.
 It is often associated with other ailments and symptoms (see below) and can greatly impact a person’s daily life.